-Start your sightseeing with a visit to the Royal Regalia Exhibition Hall, a fascinating museum full of a collection of items from Brunei’s royal family.
+Start your Brunei tour with a visit to the Royal Regalia Exhibition Hall, which is a fascinating museum full of a collection of items from the royal family.
 The display includes the colourful royal chariot, sultan’s crowns and gifts given to the family from countries all around the world.
-There is also a collection of memorabilia related to the history of Brunei.
-The best part?
-Admission is free!

 Sultan Omar Ali Saiffuddien Mosque

 Continue your jaunt with a quick walk over to the Sultan Omar Ali Saifuddien Mosque, a beautiful landmark that makes for some incredible photos—both during the day and at night, when it reflects off the water in the manmade lake surrounding it.

-The grand building is painted a bright white, and features a golden dome which you can see from kilometers away.
-Visitors are allowed inside, but women should dress respectfully and cover their head and shoulders.
+The grand building is painted a bright white, and features a brilliant golden dome that can be seen from kilometers away.
+Visitors are allowed inside during select days and hours, and women are asked to cover their head and shoulders.

 Istana Nurul Iman

-Finally, end your trip to Brunei by taking in the spectacle that is the largest residential palace in the world: the Istana Nurul Iman.
+One of the top things to do in Bandar Seri Begawan is admiring the spectacle that is the largest residential palace in the world: Istana Nurul Iman.
 The official residence of the Sultan of Brunei, the palace has nearly 1,800 rooms, including 257 bathrooms, a 110 car garage and five pools.

-The only caveat for visitors is that the palace is only open to the public once a year, during the celebration of Hari Raya Aidilfitri.
-The three-day festival sees over 100,000 visitors over a three-day period.
-Visitors are also welcome during the 10 days of Ramadan to perform prayers.
-If you are not in Brunei during this time, you’ll have to make do by peeking through the front gates—and sadly, you won’t be able to see much.
+The only caveat for visitors is that the palace is only open to the public during the three-day celebration of Hari Raya Aidilfitri, or during the 10 days of Ramadan to perform prayers.
+Those who aren’t in Brunei during that time will have to make do by peeking through the front gates.

 YOU MIGHT ALSO ENJOY: